 Minimal color palettes are ideal for most brand illustrations.
 Choose colors with strong contrast, and use texture to add depth and dimension.

 Rich color palettes are ideal for bold illustrations that draw attention.
 Choose color harmonies with purpose, and do not use textures.

 Choose a limited set of colors from our brand palette.

 Do not force a color into an illustration just to make it look realistic.

 Every illustration scene should have a clear light source.
 Use consistent tints and shades to create light and shadow.

-Light is coming from the upper left, so shadows are cast on the right.
+Light is coming from the upper right, so shadows are cast on the left.
 Shadows should fall on objects in a natural, organic way.

-Hide unnecessary details by using light and shadow or a lighter color.
+Hide unnecessary details by using light and shadow.